ajh123-development/website/README.md

 # MinersOnline - Website

 Requirements can be found in ```requirements.txt```.
 You will also need Docker installed for the testing server.
+You will also need NodeJs and NPM installed in order to build the javascript.
 A 'devcontainer' is provieded so you can work with Github Codespaces, and have everything you need.

 ## Setup
 * Run ```pip install -r requirements.txt```.
 You may use your favourite virtual enviroment.
 * Then ```miners_cli --init``` or ```miners_cli -i```
 * Configure the deploy and database settings inside ```miners.ini```
+* Then ```cd js && npm install && cd ..```

 ## Running
 * Run ```miners_cli -s``` or ```miners_cli --serve``` to start a testing server.